Want to know when the best time to visit Bruges is? Don’t miss this step by step guide to help you plan your trip.

 You’ll want to wrap up if you’re visiting Bruges in winter, between November and February.

-Key Events and Things to Do in Bruges in Winter
+Key Events and Things to Do in Winter

 - Bruges Christmas Market – Soak up the Christmas spirit at the ever so charming market.
 Pick up some hand-crafted Christmas decorations, or just enjoy the mulled wine.